fusesource/coffeejade/Readme.md

-# Jade - template engine
+# CoffeeScript Jade - template engine

- Jade is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org).
+ CoffeeScript Jade is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org) but produces and use CoffeeScript for handling the logic.

 ## Features